terra-quantum-public/tq42sdk/docs/source/CLI_Developer_Guide/Introduction.md

     tq42 auth login
     ```

+    - This command will open a window in your browser where you must enter your TQ42 username and password to authenticate.
+    - The authentication validity will keep extending as long as you are using it within a 30 day period.

    You will then see the result below if it is successful:
     ```bash
    Authentication is successful, access token is saved in: [keyring or filepath(when system keyring isn't available)].